 "The COVID-19 pandemic has caused a hunger crisis that has touched every part of our nation.
 As many as 50 million Americans are not able to feed themselves and their families," Stabenow said.

 SNAP recipients would also receive a boost to purchase fruits and vegetables with $75 million set aside for the Gus Schumacher Nutrition Incentive Program.

 The bill has several provisions for food banks and seniors, including $400 million in direct funding for food banks that includes up to 20% for distribution of commodities.
-Another $175 million will grow to help senior citizens through programs such as Meals on Wheels.
-Other provisions were added to make it easier for children to qualify for certain food-aid benefits as well, including emergency funds for schools and day cares facing higher costs and shifting ways to provide food to students learning virtually.
+Another $175 million will go to help senior citizens through programs such as Meals on Wheels.
+Other provisions were added to make it easier for children to qualify for certain food-aid benefits, including emergency funds for schools and day cares facing higher costs and shifting ways to provide food to students learning virtually.

 The bill also includes $28 million in block grants to states to help farmer and rancher stress management due to the coronavirus.

 With time being short, the U.S. Senate also likely will add on to a final funding bill for Congress a new reauthorization of the Water Resources Development Act.
 The WRDA bill authorizes 46 new waterway projects nationally, ranging from port upgrades to improving locks, dams and flood gates, as well as 27 different feasibility studies for future projects.

 President-elect Joe Biden said he is "heartened" to see Congress come together on the aid package, adding the bill would provide critical support for Americans who have lost their jobs during the pandemic, as well as provide a lifeline to small businesses.
 Biden said the aid package "provides an important down payment" on vaccine purchases and distribution, suggesting "there will be light at the end of the tunnel."